rxseven/docker-playground/README.md

 touch docker-compose.yml
 ```

-Then, add the content below to the newly created file:
+Then, add the configuration below to the newly created file:

 ```yml
 version: "3.7"